Positive representations over real closed fields: Real spectrum compactification of -positive representations Real spectrum compactification of Theta-positive representations

-of conjugacy classes of completely reducible representations from $\Gamma$ to $G$.
-Using the theory of minimal vectors, one can identify $\mathfrak{X}(\Gamma,G)$ with a closed semi-algebraic subset of some $(\overline{\Qb}^r)^m$, see \cite[Propositiom 7.4]{BurgerIozziParreauPozzetti_RSCCharacterVarieties2}.
+i.e.\ the space of completely reducible representations from $\Gamma$ to $G$ up to $G$-conjuga-tion, is homeomorphic to a closed semi-algebraic subset of some $(\overline{\Qb}^r)^m$ for some $m\in\Nb$, see \cite[Proposition 7.4]{BurgerIozziParreauPozzetti_RSCCharacterVarieties2}.
 It thus also admits a real spectrum compactification, which we denote by $\RSp\mathfrak{X}(\Gamma,G)$.
 The precise study of the identification of $\mathfrak{X}(\Gamma,G)$ with a closed semi-algebraic subset of $(\overline{\Qb}^r)^m$ allows to describe the points of its compactification as follows.